cklb/pymoskito/docs/tutorial/test_model.rst

 --------------------------------------------
 To test your source code, but also the equations of your model, use PyMoskito to simulate your system with no input or controller.
+For the toolbox to run,
+a :py:data:`Model`, a :py:data:`Solver` and a :py:data:`ModelMixer`
+need to be selected.
 Choose initial states that make the prediction of the systems reaction easy and compare them with the simulation results.